Avik9/Sequitur-Algorithm/README.md

 `bin/sequitur_tests --verbose=0`.

-The tests we have provided are very minimal and are meant as a starting point for you to learn about Criterion, not to fully test your homework.
-You may write your own additional tests in `tests/sequitur_tests.c`.
-However, this is not required for this assignment.
+The tests we have provided are very minimal and are meant as a starting point for you to learn about Criterion.
+You can write your own additional tests in `tests/sequitur_tests.c`.
 Criterion documentation for writing your own tests can be found [here](http://criterion.readthedocs.io/en/master/).

-# Hand-in instructions

-**TEST YOUR PROGRAM VIGOROUSLY BEFORE SUBMISSION!**

-Make sure that you have implemented all the required functions specifed in `const.h`.

-Make sure that you have adhered to the restrictions (no array brackets, no prohibited header files, no modifications to files that say "DO NOT MODIFY" at the beginning, no functions other than `main()` in `main.c`) set out in this assignment document.

-Make sure your directory tree looks basically like it did when you started (there could possibly beadditional files that you added, but the original organization should be maintained) and that your homework compiles (you should be sure to try compiling with both `make clean all` and `make clean debug` because there are certain errors that can occur one way but not the other).

-This homework's tag is: `hw1`

-`$ git submit hw1`

-> :nerd: When writing your program try to comment as much as possible.
-Try to
-> stay consistent with your formatting.
-It is much easier for your TA and the
-> professor to help you if we can figure out what your code does quickly!